TrueVoidwalker/halo-mcc-bugfixes/README.md

 + Power Drain equipment now deals half damage, to match the original game's shield drain rate.

 ## Halo 4
-+ Promethean Knight minors shield wait time increased to 8 seconds, to match higher ranking knights.
++ Promethean Knight minors shield wait time increased to 8 seconds, to match consistency with other knights.
 + Pulse Grenade now deals half damage, to match the original game's damage rate.
 + Tactical packages and support upgrades no longer override unnecessary player traits.
 + In Spartan Ops, plasma pistols and railguns, as well as the jetpack and thruster AAs, now always use their "_pve" variant.